aov.ai-checkout-upsell

 Click the trash icon to remove a method from the list.

-Tip: If your payment method is not in the list, type the name and click Add custom method to add it manually.
+Tip: If your payment method is not in the list, type its name in the search box and click Add "<name>" as Payment Method to add it manually.

 1. Review all settings